groupvine/gv-doc/features/index.md

  *  Add multiple, Email Widgets into a single email and download consolidated spreadsheet with results.

- *  Trivial to add standard Email Widgets for Feedback, RSVPs, and Counts
+ *  Trivial to add standard Email Widgets for Feedback, RSVPs, Counts, and Checkboxes.

  *  Easily embed a member sign-up form in your own website